schoolofdevops/kubernetes-labguide/chapters/argo_adv_prom_exp_analysis.md

 Lets first update the canary rollout configuration to include experiments and analysis.

-Since we are using helm charts to deploy our application, we will need to update the relevant files in initcron-gitops repo.
+Since we are using helm charts to deploy our application, we will need to update the relevant files in `instavote-gitops` repo.

 File: `instavote-gitops/charts/vote/env/prod.yaml`